HR Privacy Notice has been saved

 The Personal Data we process about you includes your name, contact details and HR Data.
 This Personal Data is used by us to run our business and manage our workforce.

-We collect, use and process your Personal Data where: (i) this is necessary for the performance of our business; (b) we are permitted or required to do so by applicable law; or (ii) this is necessary in connection with your employment contract.
+We collect, use and process your Personal Data where: (i) this is necessary for the purposes of a legitimate interest pursued by us (such as managing the workforce and the protection of our business); (ii) we are permitted or required to do so by applicable law; (iii) this is necessary in connection with your employment contract or (iv) you have consented to us processing your information for a specific reason.

 We may obtain Personal Data about you from third parties, (e.g. former employers, educational institutions) for purposes such as gathering references, administering pensions and other purposes permitted by law.
 Where we obtain Personal Data about you from third parties, we will do so in accordance with applicable law.